ebordenave/leetcode-analytics-dashboard/README.md

     B -->|Serve GraphQL API| G[GraphQL Server: Graphene] B -->|Web Framework| H[FastAPI]
 ```
-This diagram illustrates the architecture of our LeetCode User Dashboard application, featuring a React frontend and a Python backend with FastAPI and Graphene.
+This diagram illustrates the architecture of the LeetCode User Dashboard application, featuring a React frontend and a Python backend with FastAPI and Graphene.

 ## Features

 - GraphQL API to fetch comprehensive LeetCode user data